strohs/aws-blogen-vue/README.md

   information.

 This version of Blogen uses Vue.js with Bootstrap 4 on the frontend, while the backend has been changed to use (mostly) AWS.
-Specifically, AWS Cognito is used to for user management, DynamoDB is used to store user messages, AWS Lambda is used to perform some post user registration steps.
+Specifically, AWS Cognito is used for user management, DynamoDB is used to store user messages, AWS Lambda is used to perform some post user registration steps.
 Spring Boot 2 is still used, but it mainly serves as the controller for the Blogen REST API.
 The Spring Boot servers are run on Elastic Beanstalk.